michaelwoolsey/MinecraftMuralMaker/README.md

 # MinecraftMuralMaker

+## Intro

+This is a project to help contstruct large murals in survival Minecraft!
+Pass in an image, and it will be turned into minecraft blocks, and you will recieve an additional text file that tells how much of each block you will need to build it!

+## Installation

+This assumes you already have downloaded some version of Python (preferably >=3.7)

+To install, run `git clone https://github.com/michaelwoolsey/MinecraftMuralMaker` in whatever folder you would like to install the project into, then run `cd MinecraftMuralMaker`

 To install dependencies, run `pip install -r requirements.txt`

+## Usage

 To use MMM, put an image called `input.png` in the working directory, or pass in a path to an image with the `-i` argument